trailofbits/manticore/docs/syminput.rst

 Symbolic stdin
 --------------

-Manticore by default is configured with 256 bytes of symbolic stdin data, after an optional concrete data prefix, which can be provided with the ``concrete_start`` kwarg of :meth:`manticore.Manticore.linux`.
+Manticore by default is configured with 256 bytes of symbolic stdin data which is configurable with the ``stdin_size`` kwarg of :meth:`manticore.Manticore.linux` , after an optional concrete data prefix, which can be provided with the ``concrete_start`` kwarg of :meth:`manticore.Manticore.linux`.